cisagov/ScubaGear/baselines/defender.md

 There are several approaches to securing sensitive information, such as warning users, encryption, or blocking attempts to share.
-The agency’s data loss prevention (DLP) policy dictates what agency information is sensitive, such as personally identifiable information (PII), and how that information is handled.
+The agency's data loss prevention (DLP) policy dictates what agency information is sensitive, such as personally identifiable information (PII), and how that information is handled.
 Defender can detect sensitive information and associates a default confidence level with